Abandoned Snoop gets new home

 Video

-Staffordshire bull terrier Snoop was abandoned a week before Christmas, but the RSPCA has helped get him a new owner.
+Snoop was abandoned a week before Christmas.
+The RSPCA rescued the Staffordshire Bull terrier and has now been adopted.

-The RSPCA are investigating to find the previous owners who left him on the side of the road in Stoke-On-Trent.

 -